MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-A-General-Provisions/part-403-Special-Programs-Projects/subpart-I-Transparency-Reports-Reporting-Physician-Ownership-Investment-Interests/section-403.902.md

 *Indirect payments or other transfers of value* refer to payments or other transfers of value made by an applicable manufacturer (or an applicable group purchasing organization) to a covered recipient (or a physician owner or investor) through a third party, where the applicable manufacturer (or applicable group purchasing organization) requires, instructs, directs, or otherwise causes the third party to provide the payment or transfer of value, in whole or in part, to a covered recipient(s) (or a physician owner or investor).

-*Know, knowing, or knowingly* - (1) Means that a person, with respect to information -
+*Know, knowing, or knowingly*—(1) Means that a person, with respect to information—

 (i) Has actual knowledge of the information;